efe-onal-2016400267/consent_abs/README.md

 - agentx--use_stove--: Agent x has acquired a stove, so we need to update the state about this
 - agentX-make_rice---20: AgentX will make rice in 20 ticks.
 (Turns FALSE after 20 ticks passes from its creation): TO BE IMPLEMENTED AFTER NEGOTIATION.
 - agentX-make_rice--resourceY-: AgentX made rice by using resourceY: TO BE IMPLEMENTED AFTER GOAL COMPLETION
+- EXP_agentX--use_butter-10-20: Expiration conditions: Becomes true if agentX hasnt made rice between steps 10 and 20.
+An agent can give consent until they will need the resource for example.
+This can be a key part of negotiaion.

 - Do I need soverignty atoms like: AgentX--resourceY-: AgentX holds resourceY.
 I don't think so